-As the the 21st century dawns, the state of California, University of California, and hundreds of leading businesses have joined together in an unprecedented partnership to lay the foundation for California’s future economic and social development.
+The state of California, University of California, and hundreds of leading businesses joined together in an unprecedented partnership to lay the foundation for California’s future economic and social development.
 These multicampus institutes are opening doors to new understanding, new solutions, and new applications through essential research in biomedicine, bioengineering, nanosystems, telecommunications, and information technology.

 In addition to the Center for Information Technology in the Interest of Society (CITRIS), the other three institutes are:

 - The California Institute for Quantitative Biosciences (QB3) at UC Berkeley, UC San Francisco and UC Santa Cruz; dedicated to advancing our understanding of biological systems at all levels of complexity.

 - The California Institute for Telecommunications and Information Technology (CalIT2) at UC Irvine and UC San Diego; focused on breakthroughs in telecommunications and information technology infrastructures.